cube-alchemy/cube-alchemy/docs/api/query_methods.md

 **Parameters:**

 - `query_name`: Name of a previously defined query
-- `return_internal_metrics`: The query might need metrics and/or computed metrics which are internally used for calculation of computed metrics, having and/or sorting.
+- `return_internal_metrics`: The query might need metrics and/or derived metrics which are internally used for calculation of derived metrics, having and/or sorting.
 If this parameter is set to True they will also be retrieved.
 Can be useful for debugging or validation.

 **Returns:**